Helen Farish

-Helen Farish (born 1962 Cumbria) is a British poet.
+Helen Farish (born 1962) is a British poet.

 Life

 She received her B.A. from University of Durham, M.A. and Ph.D. from Oxford Brookes University.

 She lectured in creative writing at Sheffield Hallam University.

-She has been a Fellow at Hawthornden International Centre for Writers and was the first female Poet in Residence at the Wordsworth Trust (2004-5).
+She has been a Fellow at Hawthornden International Centre for Writers and was the first female Poet in Residence at the Wordsworth Trust (2004–5).
 She has also been a visiting lecturer at Sewanee University, and a visiting scholar at the University of New Hampshire.

 Beginning 2007, she lectures full-time at Lancaster University, in the department of English and Creative Writing.